jsgit21/Chikbot/README.md

 The driving idea behind me building Chikbot in the first place was to gather Wordle scores posted by friends in the discord channel.
 I wanted to be able to track it so we could enjoy some friendly competition.

-**For reference, here is the graph that Wordle displays for you to track your own scores:**
+**For reference, here is the graph that Wordle displays for you as it tracks your score:**

 ![Official wordle scores](./Images/WordleStatsReal.png)